OnlyFans Taxes 2026: The Creator's Guide to Keeping More of What You Earn

 Example Calculation

-Perhaps sooner than you expect, this math starts working in your favor as deductions reduce your taxable base.
-A tax professional specializing in creator income will almost always save you more than their fee costs.
+A tax professional specializing in creator income will almost always save you more than their fee costs in the first year alone.

 Deductions: Reducing What You Owe

-Most people never discover how many legitimate deductions are available to creators — because they never look.
+Most creators pay more tax than necessary because they don’t track or claim all eligible deductions.
 Deductions are your most powerful financial tool as a self-employed creator.
 Every deductible dollar reduces your taxable income and cuts your tax bill directly.

 Platform Fees

-When you track the OnlyFans 20% fee as a deduction, your tax liability naturally decreases.
-This is the single largest deduction for most creators — and it’s automatic, because it’s right there on your statement.
+The OnlyFans 20% fee is the single largest deduction for most creators — and it’s automatic, because it’s right there on your statement.
+Track it from your first payout.

 Equipment and Technology